TheSnakeFang/TheSnakeFang/README.md

 ## About Me 🚀

 Hello!
-I'm Kevin, undergrad senior with majors in Business Administration and Computer Science studying at Carnegie Mellon University.
+I'm Kevin, an honors graduate in Computer Science and Business administration from Carnegie Mellon University.
 Sadly not many public repos available since making my school projects public would get me a stern call from the academic integrity office 😞.

 You can check out my personal website, some side projects, the work I do for the Iris Lunar Rover, a few class assignments, and random one-off works here.
-For more, check out my portfolio and blog on my website (they haven't been updated in a few years though).
+For more, check out my portfolio and blog on my website (they haven't been updated in a bit though).

 🔭 **Currently working on**: University research projects focused on lunar robotics exploration.
 Check out the [Iris Lunar Rover]((https://irislunarrover.space/)), which [launched on January 8th](https://newsroom.ulalaunch.com/releases/united-launch-alliance-successfully-launches-first-next-generation-vulcan-rocket)!